Buddleja caryopteridifolia

 Buddleja caryopteridifolia W.W.Sm. is a small deciduous shrub discovered by George Forrest in 1913 on open ground at 3,000 m on the Tong Shan in the Yangtze valley, China.
 The species was described and named by William Wright Smith in 1914.

-Resembling B. crispa, it was sunk under this name by Leeuwenberg, although it has recently been restored as a separate species.
-It is likely that some specimens previously grown under this name at the Royal Botanic Gardens Edinburgh were actually Buddleja sterniana.
-Although the name is known in horticulture, plants sold as this species are most likely B. x Wardii of an unknown origin.
+As it resembled B. crispa, it was sunk under this name by Leeuwenberg, although it has recently been restored as a separate species; the Plants of the World Online database concurs, treating it as a distinct species.
+It had been suggested in 1947 that some specimens grown under this name at the Royal Botanic Gardens Edinburgh were actually Buddleja sterniana (now a synonym of B. crispa).
+Although the name is known in horticulture, plants sold as this species are most likely the hybrid B. × wardii of an unknown origin.

 Description

 Buddleja caryopteridifolia grows to 2 m in height in the wild, and bears small upright terminal panicles with relatively few flowers in the autumn.
 The colour of the sweetly scented flowers is generally pink or lilac.
-The grey-green opposite foliage, is similar to smaller forms of B. crispa, the leaf blade ovate to triangular and with an irregular toothed margin, shortly petiolate; the species is named for the foliage which can resemble that of several species of the genus Caryopteris.
+The opposite grey-green foliage is similar to smaller forms of B. crispa, the leaf blade ovate to triangular and with an irregular toothed margin, shortly petiolate.
+The species is named from the foliage which can resemble that of several species of the genus Caryopteris.

 Cultivation

-Authentic examples of Buddleja caryopteridifolia are not currently in cultivation beyond China.
+Authentic examples of Buddleja caryopteridifolia are not currently known in cultivation outside of China.